Close Menu

 Facebook Twitter Pinterest LinkedIn Tumblr WhatsApp Telegram Email

-We know what you’re thinking: grown men don’t crawl on the ground like little kids.
+WE KNOW WHAT you’re thinking: grown men don’t crawl on the ground like little kids.

 But the truth is, they should.
 Crawling is a movement pattern in the same way that walking and running are, and re-learning to crawl as proficiently as you did as a baby will pay big dividends for your overall strength and fitness.